How Ego Helps and Hinders You

 Protection:

 Some things that come your way are unsafe or can unnecessarily hurt your soul.
 Whether material, physical, emotional, mental, or spiritual.
-Setting boundaries, creating distance, or leaving helps you avoid remaining a victim of unpleasant invasions or bad situations.
+Setting boundaries, creating distance, or leaving the space helps you avoid remaining a victim of unpleasant invasions or bad situations.

 Visibility: